1. Visit Meteora

-Combining six monasteries built on top of natural sandstone rock pillars, it’s not difficult to see why this ‘wow’ destination will stop you in your tracks as you take it all in!
+Meteora is an extraordinary World Heritage site, combining of six monasteries built on top of natural sandstone rock pillars.
+It’s not difficult to see why this ‘wow’ destination will stop you in your tracks as you take it all in!

 The monasteries have an average elevation of approximately 313 meters, meaning that you will be able to take some stunning Instaworthy shots out across the rolling landscapes!

 Although often overlooked as people scurry straight to the picturesque Greek islands, Athens is a city with a fascinating history – providing the perfect blend of old and new and is considered to be the place that nurtured Western civilization thousands of years ago.

 Visitors can spend hours exploring the remains of the Pantheon and Acropolis, the home of Greek Mythology and the very first Olympic games.

 You’ll feel as though you’ve been transported back to the times of olive branch headbands and leather strap sandals in no time.

 The idea of slamming a fire extinguisher, skateboard or milk crate into your head may not sound appealing at first, but once you pluck up the courage to give it a try, you certainly won’t regret it!